carpentries-incubator/pangenomics/_episodes/08-tda.md

 >
 > What are the $\beta_0$ and $\beta_1$ of these simplicial complexes in the image?.
 >
-> Hint: Remember that a painted triangle (color rose in this case) represents a 2-simplex, while a missing triangle forms a 1-hole.
+> Hint: Remember that a painted triangle (color rose in this case) represents a 2-simplex, while an uncolored triangle represents a missing triangle that forms a 1-hole.
 > > ## Solution
 > >
 > >  |           | **Figure A** | **Figure B** |